 A.K.A.
 Polysomnogram or PSG, Sleep Study is a test performed by a neurologist to patients with chronic sleep disorder.
 During the test, the neurologist electronically records and monitors the patient’s physiological data during his/her sleep.
 A Sleep Laboratory is used in performing a Sleep Study.

 Aside from Lumbar Puncture, Electromyography, Tensilon Test, Electroencephalogram, and Sleep Study; there are many other tests and procedures neurologists perform to diagnose and treat disorders of the nervous system.
 If you are looking for a neurologist in Dubai, just click the link.
-You can rely on the best hospital in Dubai for all you neurological needs.
+You can rely on the best hospitals in Dubai for all you neurological needs.